-Fortunately, however, push-ups are one of those “all-in-one” exercises that benefit multiple parts of the body without requiring that you add new moves to your routine or work harder.
+Push-ups are one of those “all-in-one” exercises that benefit multiple parts of your body without requiring that you add new moves to your routine or work harder.

 While it’s still a good idea to complement push-ups with other exercises, just using them alone will have a big impact on your shape.

-By progressively increasing the number of push-ups you do every day, you’ll build strength in your upper body without adding pounds and pounds of muscle.
+By progressively increasing the number of push-ups you do every day, you’ll build strength in your upper body without adding pounds of muscle.